 “To understand God’s thoughts one must study statistics for they are measure of his purpose in the Universe” – Florence Nightingale

 As a statistics instructor in the early part of my career, I know how boring statistics can be (to most of us).
-However, grasping the fundamentals of statistics is critical for your success.
-Without it, you cannot capitalize on the huge potential data science offers to HR.
+However, grasping the fundamentals of statistics is critical for your success as an HR professional.
+Without it, you cannot capitalize on the huge potential data science offers HR.

 Question 1: How would you define HR analytics?

 Analytics is a combination of the two terms “analysis” & “statistics”.
 It refers to any analysis driven through the application of statistics.
-Therefore, HR analytics is analytics applied to the domain of HR.
+HR analytics is analytics applied to the domain of HR.
 These analytics can be advanced predictive analytics, or basic, descriptive statistics.
 This means that HR analytics is a data-driven approach to managing people at work (Gal, Jensen & Stein, 2017).

 Question 2: So how does the discipline of statistics help HR?

 The world of HR, as well as people in general, can be extremely random.
 Statistics help to understand, capture, and predict the randomness of our world.
 It can reduce risk by estimating uncertainties and reveal hidden aspects in day-to-day HR processes.
 For example, using analytics you can predict who is most likely to leave the organization, estimate whether you are rewarding different employees fairly, and discover biases in your hiring process.
 Without it, you miss out on a lot of valuable information needed to make better people decisions.

 It’s always statistics in one form or another to the rescue!

 Question 3: This sounds like statistical analysis is the solutions to all HR problems!